George Gavan Duffy: Recognition efforts

-At the 1918 general election, he was elected as a Sinn Féin MP for Dublin South.
+At the 1918 general election, he was elected as a Sinn Féin MP for South Dublin.
+In common with all Sinn Féin representatives, he did not take his seat at Westminster, but sat as a member of Dáil Éireann.

 He was sent to Paris to join Seán T. O'Kelly as an envoy of the newly declared Irish Republic.
 Gavan Duffy published articles and pamphlets urging recognition of Ireland as a sovereign nation at the Paris Peace Conference, which caused increasing embarrassment to the French establishment, who believed his publications were damaging Anglo-French relations.

 Gavan Duffy and O'Kelly sought France's help against Britain when the treaties ending the First World War had not yet been signed; Britain had been France's main ally for most of the war, in which France had suffered enormous losses.
 In January 1919, the Irish Republican Army had also started the Irish War of Independence against Britain, and the new Dáil had declared independence from the United Kingdom.

 Further, the British position was that it was preparing a revised system of Irish Home Rule which would be effected after the Peace Conference, and that it had tried to solve the Irish Question at the Irish Convention in 1917, which Sinn Féin had boycotted.
 Sinn Féin had joined in the campaign against conscription in 1918.

 In consequence, all the Allies of World War I saw the Sinn Féin movement as more or less hostile.
 A final letter of June 1919 demanding recognition and addressed to the French Prime Minister Georges Clemenceau, the chairman of the Peace Conference, was not replied to.

 Finally, after publishing a letter he had sent to Clemenceau in protest against the former mistreatment of Terence MacSwiney in prison in 1917, Gavan Duffy was banished from Paris.
 He was declared persona non grata in December 1920.
 He then went to Rome and from there travelled through Europe on behalf of the Ministry of the Irish Republic, without securing its recognition.